johnperry-math/AoC2022/README.md

 I thought about doing it in SPARK, but I didn't want to implement a custom queue for the breadth-first search.

+## Day 19: Not Enough Minerals

+1. Determine the quality level for each blueprint to build robots to mine minerals within 24 minutes.
+2. The same, but only the first three blueprints now, within 32 minutes.

+Breadth-first search works well here with the right optimization, and I had the right idea to use BFS, but not the right optimization.
+The puzzle is nice in principle, but the execution disappointed me.
+The example had two parts, but each took longer to solve than most parts of the actual input!
+It was also too complex to follow along when debugging.